syed-abdurrehman-nizami/Python-Fundamentals/README.md

 ## 🌟 Highlights

-- 📘 Detailed ReadMe files in each folder.
 - 🧑‍🏫 Sample projects and mini-tasks for every topic.
 - 🛠️ Built with beginner-friendly and clean code practices.
 - 🥳 Engaging animations and interactive content coming soon!